-(a)

-The President has been provided with a car and tablet.
+(a) The President has been provided with a car and tablet.
 A car log book has been provided nominating 100% business usage.

-COMMITMENTS
+14. COMMITMENTS

-There were contractual commitments at 30 June 2021 for the purpose of Art Union prizes drawn after 30 June 2021 as this has been partly disclosed in Sundry Creditors.
+There were contractual commitments at 30 June 2022 for the purpose of Art Union prizes drawn after 30 June 2022 as this has been partly disclosed in Sundry Creditors.

-There are contractual commitments where no funds have been paid for the purchase of major Art Union prizes of a Toyota Prado.
+There are contractual commitments where no funds have been paid for the purchase of major Art Union prizes of a Toyota Rav 4 & Toyota Fortuna.
+Along with consolation prizes for Art Union 87 and 88